 George also serves the industry and profession as an arbitrator and mediator for the American Health Law Association and through his pro bono practice.

 He is a frequent lecturer and author on issues related to health care fraud and abuse, corporate compliance, and trial practice.
-He as a member of Law360′s Health Editorial Advisory Board, and his commentaries have been published in newspapers and other publications, including The Wall Street Journal, Modern Healthcare, and Law360, and also by Bloomberg and Reuters.
+He has served as a member of Law360′s Health Editorial Advisory Board, and his commentaries have been published in newspapers and other publications, including The Wall Street Journal, Modern Healthcare, and Law360, and also by Bloomberg and Reuters.

 In addition to his professional activities, George devotes significant time to charitable and nonprofit organizations and is active in his community.
 He has served as a member of the Parish Pastoral Council and the Strategic Planning Committee for the Good Shepherd Catholic Church, and he has coached in the Fort Hunt Little League and the Northern Virginia Junior CYO Basketball Program.

 - Commercial and Contract Litigation

 - Corporate Compliance Program Development, Implementation, and Effectiveness

 - Federal and State False Claims Act (Including Qui Tam)